ghasolutions/atg-dust-11/README.md

 =================================================
 Log4J

 Its easy to forget but its very nice to run tests within Eclipse and actually have output logged in the eclipse console.
 To do this just make sure you have a log4j.xml added to your /resources directory.
 There are a few in the source of the DUST framework you can seek out and re-use.

+See src/test/resources/log4j.xml